 Before significant events such as Black Friday for e-commerce applications, organizations might conduct stress tests simulating the expected load spike using the same tools and techniques.

-• Soak testing, often called endurance testing, simulates a constantly growing number of users to determine a system's long-term sustainability while test engineers monitor KPIs and check for failures.
+Often called endurance testing, this test simulates a constantly growing number of users to determine a system's long-term sustainability while test engineers monitor KPIs and check for failures.
 These tests also analyze system throughput and responsiveness after continuous use to determine if these metrics show any changes compared to the test's beginning.

-• Capacity testing, similar to stress tests in regards to testing traffic loads based on the number of users, focuses on whether an application or environment can support the amount of traffic it was explicitly designed to handle.
+Similar to stress tests in regards to testing traffic loads based on the number of users, it focuses on whether an application or environment can support the amount of traffic it was explicitly designed to handle.

 Performance testing can also be carried out in the cloud, testing applications at a larger scale while maintaining the cost benefits of being in the cloud.